businesspolicy/businesspolicy.github.io/_activities/apply-strategy-concepts.md

 Here are two pub trivia-style questions for each concept, connecting content from the video to internal fit, external fit, Porter's Five Forces, creating blue ocean, and emergent strategy:

-### **Internal Fit and External Fit**

-*   **Question 1:** Southwest Airlines' decision to forgo interlining agreements with other airlines reflects its focus on which type of traveler?
-    *   A)  Business travelers seeking the best fare deals.
-    *   B)  **Short-haul frequent flyers who prioritize convenience and speed.**
-    *   C)  Leisure travelers looking for affordable vacation packages.
-    *   D)  International travelers connecting to overseas destinations.
-*   **Question 2:** How did Southwest Airlines' choice to use reusable plastic boarding passes and tickets resembling grocery store receipts contribute to its business model?
-    *   A)  By enhancing brand recognition and customer loyalty.
-    *   B)  **By minimizing costs and streamlining operations.**
-    *   C)  By appealing to environmentally conscious passengers.
-    *   D)  By differentiating its services from competitors' offerings.

-### **Porter's Five Forces**

-*   **Question 1:**  Which of Porter's Five Forces did Southwest Airlines effectively mitigate by choosing to operate primarily in midsize cities and the secondary airports of large cities?
-    *   A) Threat of New Entrants
-    *   B) **Bargaining Power of Buyers**
-    *   C) Threat of Substitute Products or Services
-    *   D) Bargaining Power of Suppliers
-*   **Question 2:** Which of Porter's Five Forces is most evident in the aggressive competition between Southwest Airlines and America West in Phoenix?
-    *   A)  Bargaining Power of Suppliers.
-    *   B)  Threat of Substitute Products or Services.
-    *   C)  **Rivalry Among Existing Competitors.**
-    *   D)  Threat of New Entrants.

-### **Creating Blue Ocean**

-*   **Question 1:** What unconventional practice did Southwest Airlines adopt to enhance the passenger experience and differentiate itself from competitors?
-    *   A)  Offering complimentary in-flight meals and beverages.
-    *   B)  Providing assigned seating to ensure passenger comfort.
-    *   C)  **Creating a fun and engaging atmosphere with games and entertainment.**
-    *   D)  Partnering with other airlines to offer seamless connections.
-*   **Question 2:** Southwest Airlines' decision to focus on short-haul, point-to-point flights between midsize cities created a new market space.
-What traditional industry practice did this strategy disrupt?
-    *   A)  **The hub-and-spoke model used by major airlines.**
-    *   B)  The reliance on travel agents for booking flights.
-    *   C)  The use of sophisticated computer reservation systems.
-    *   D)  The practice of offering first-class and business-class seating.

-### **Emergent Strategy**

-*   **Question 1:** Herb Kelleher's leadership style, characterized by flexibility and a willingness to experiment, fostered what type of strategic approach at Southwest Airlines?
-    *   A)  A rigid, top-down approach to planning.
-    *   B)  A data-driven approach focused on market analysis.
-    *   C)  **An adaptive and evolving approach that responded to market dynamics.**
-    *   D)  A risk-averse approach that prioritized stability over innovation.
-*   **Question 2:** Southwest Airlines' initial marketing campaigns, featuring flight attendants in hot pants and playful promotions, exemplified what aspect of emergent strategy?
-    *   A)  Careful market research and analysis.
-    *   B)  **A willingness to experiment and adapt to customer feedback.**
-    *   C)  A focus on long-term strategic planning.
-    *   D)  A reliance on traditional industry practices.

 ### Value Creaation and Value Capture